 We are most accurately described as a fully fashioned, hand framed knitter.
 That means that we use large electric knitting machines, but we use them really only for speed & efficiency.

-We rarely produce the same thing twice so a lot of time is spent hand framing at the machine changing colours and swapping over designs, its a very labour intensive process.
-As you change designs between jobs you often have to make tiny adjustments to the machine to ensure each piece knits perfectly, when you change the design again you start over on the adjustments.
+We rarely produce the same thing twice so a lot of time is spent hand framing at the machine changing colours and swapping over designs.
+It is a very labour intensive process.
+As you change designs between jobs you often have to make tiny adjustments to the machine to ensure each piece knits perfectly.
+Then when you change the design again, you start over on the adjustments.

 We produce panels of knitted fabric on an electric machine.
 Each panel is the exact shape & size that we need it to be for the finished garment, that is where the term “fully fashioned” comes in.
 If we need a sleeve, we create a tapered fabric panel knitted to the exact shape and size that we require.
 Think Ikea furniture, you open the box and all the bits of wood and screws are ready for assembly.